tim-janik/anklang/doc/anklang.1.md

 **Anklang** is a digital audio synthesis application for live creation and composition of music and other audio material.
-It is released as free software under the MPL-2.0 and includes plugins under the GNU LGPL-2.1+.
+It is released as free software under the MPL-2.0.

 Anklang comes with synthesis devices which can be arranged in tracks and controlled via MIDI input devices or pre-programmed clips which